Skip to main content

 return self.async_show_form(step_id="init", data_schema=vol.Schema(data_schema))

-Labels & Descriptions
+Labels & descriptions

 Translations for the form are added to strings.json in a key for the step_id.
 That object may contain the folowing keys: